 - Graduate Assistantships These are available in most programs.
 Graduate assistantships serve three purposes: to provide financial support for students, to enhance students' professional and scholarly development, and to support faculty scholarship and teaching.
 The assistant is required to pursue graduate studies (at least 6 hours of credit per semester).
 In compensation, the assistants are paid a yearly stipend.
 Some assistantships are accompanied by a limited tuition waiver.
 Assistantships are awarded by the Office of Graduate Studies on the recommendation of the individual graduate programs.
 Interested students should first contact their graduate program director or the Office of Graduate Studies at 780-4877.

 - Direct PLUS Loans for Graduate and Professional Degree Students This program, sponsored by the federal government, allows graduate and law students to secure relatively low-cost, credit-based loans.
 Graduate and law students are able to borrow up to their cost of attendance minus other estimated and actual financial assistance under the Direct PLUS Loan program.
 Graduate and law students must file a FAFSA and must have their annual loan maximum eligibility under the Direct Loan program determined before they apply for a Direct PLUS Loan.
-Direct PLUS Loan request forms for graduate and law students are available at the Student Financial Aid Office or at http://usm.maine.edu/fin.
+Additional information and application process is available at http://usm.maine.edu/student-financial-services/federal-direct-plus-loans.

 - University Tuition Waivers A limited number of tuition waivers are granted to outstanding entering graduate students.
 Students are nominated by faculty admission committees.
 Applications for admission to graduate study must be completed and received by January 15 to qualify for these waivers